Product success requires agile product management

 Product Management Must Participate in the Solution Space

-It is not enough for product managers to throw a PRD or MRD over the wall to engineering after passing the relevant gate, and for engineering to begin developing the product in two-week iterations.
-That’s not agile!
+It is not enough any longer for product managers to throw a PRD or MRD over the wall to engineering, after passing the relevant gate, and for engineering to begin developing the product in two-week iterations.
+That’s just sprinting through the waterfall!
 The business needs product management to be agile, too.
-If your engineering team is iterating but you haven’t validated that the solution is the right one, why are you still building something you haven’t confirmed the market will purchase?

 Don’t Stop…Thinking About Customers